Educational technology: Related terms

-Educational technology is an inclusive term for both the material tools and processes, and the theoretical foundations for supporting learning and teaching.
-Educational technology is not restricted to advanced technology but is anything that enhances classroom learning in the utilization of blended, face-to-face, or online learning.
+Educational technology is an inclusive term that refers to both the tools and processes used to support learning and teaching, as well as the theoretical foundations behind them.
+It is not limited to modern digital systems; instead, it encompasses any resource or method that improves instructional delivery, whether through blended learning, traditional face-to-face teaching, or online environments.

-An educational technologist is someone who is trained in the field of educational technology.
-Educational technologists try to analyze, design, develop, implement, and evaluate processes and tools to enhance learning.
-While the term educational technologist is used primarily in the United States, learning technologist is a synonymous term used in the UK as well as Canada.
+Professionals trained in this field are known as educational technologists, responsible for analysing, designing, developing and evaluating learning systems and tools to enhance educational outcomes.
+The term learning technologist is commonly used in the United Kingdom, while Canada and several other regions use the term interchangeably.

-Modern electronic educational technology is an important part of society today.
 Educational technology encompasses e-learning, instructional technology, information and communication technology (ICT) in education, edtech, learning technology, multimedia learning, technology-enhanced learning (TEL), computer-based instruction (CBI), computer managed instruction, computer-based training (CBT), computer-assisted instruction or computer-aided instruction (CAI), internet-based training (IBT), flexible learning, web-based training (WBT), online education, digital educational collaboration, distributed learning, computer-mediated communication, cyber-learning, and multi-modal instruction, virtual education, personal learning environments, networked learning, virtual learning environments (VLE) (which are also called learning platforms), m-learning, and digital education.

 Each of these numerous terms has had its advocates, who point up potential distinctive features.
 However, many terms and concepts in educational technology have been defined nebulously.
 For example, Singh and Thurman cite over 45 definitions for online learning.
 Moreover, Moore saw these terminologies as emphasizing particular features such as digitization approaches, components, or delivery methods rather than being fundamentally dissimilar in concept or principle.
 For example, m-learning emphasizes mobility, which allows for altered timing, location, accessibility, and context of learning; nevertheless, its purpose and conceptual principles are those of educational technology.